Euphredes/Euphredes/README.txt

            Underly

 Animate objects are more valuable than inanimate objects.
-A wall is the only opponent worth treating underly. and it never falls or fights back.
+A wall is an opponent worth treating underly. and it never falls or fights back.
 My knuckles develop the artist's callus.

            Floor

-Game Warden, any chicken farmer knows: chalkline.
+Game Warden, chicken farmers know: chalkline.
 That makes for an obedient chicken.
 Draw the storyline, a chicken follows the floorflow.